Getting To Nozawa Onsen

 Getting Around Nozawa Onsen

-The town is rather hilly and even though the narrow roads are heated with onsen water, it can be a little slippery so wear sturdy footwear.
+The town is rather hilly and even though the narrow roads are heated with onsen water, it can be slippery so wear sturdy footwear.
 Take care (even if you haven’t been drinking!) because there are many ditches and drains off the side of the walkways, some with six foot plus drops.
 And if you’re driving around town, be really careful of these big dikes!

 Other Ski Resorts Nearby